Starting the senior living conversation with parents.

 When you’re helping your parents deal with the challenges of the retirement years, get guidance from experts: Monroe Village and Springpoint, our parent organization.
 Springpoint is the Mid-Atlantic’s leading nonprofit provider of senior living and care services.

 Learn what else we can do for your parents.
-Just use the form on this page or call 877-586-1552.

 Approaching the topic of downsizing and moving to a senior living community doesn’t have to be stressful.
 Before talking to parents, it’s important to be prepared, gather your thoughts, put ideas on paper, and create a list of topics to help you stay focused.
 You should also be prepared with answers to common objections about moving to a senior living community.
 These objections usually include: